nextflow-io/training/docs/nf_customize/5_config.md

 }
 ```

-A full list of scopes is described in detail [here](https://www.nextflow.io/docs/latest/config.html#config-scopes).
+A full list of scopes is described in detail in the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#config-scopes).

 !!! question "Exercise"

+    Instead of using the `singularity` profile a custom configuration file can be used to enable singularity.
 Create a custom configuration file and enable singularity and singularity auto mounts using the singularity scope.

     Start by creating `mycustomconfig.config`: